 Despite the pixellated graphics, you needed a fairly powerful PC for the time.
 It was perhaps for this reason that the game did not sell.
 If you had the PC specs to run it, why not choose the more impressive looking Quake?
 If you weren't rich enough to afford the upgrades, why buy a game you can't play?
 As such, many people missed out on one of the greatest tactical shooters of the era.

-Unlike other shooter, you don't shoot directly in front of you, instead using your mouse to aim on the screen.
-Once you get out of the FPS mindset which now have a universally accepted control scheme, it works quite well and adds to the feeling that you are actually controlling a mech.
-While at first glance it does look like it'll play similar to Doom or Quake, once you begin to increase the members in your team, you realise that this it was never meant to compete with them.
-It's telling that the game that caused them so much worry during production was a sci-fi flight sim and not a first person shooter.
+Unlike other shooters, you don't shoot directly in front of you, instead, you use your mouse to aim via a crosshair.
+Once you get out of the FPS mindset which now has a universally accepted control scheme, it works quite well and adds to the feeling that you are actually controlling a mech.
+While at first glance it does look like it'll play similar to Doom or Quake, once you begin to increase the members of your team, you realise that this it was never meant to compete with them.
+It's telling that the game that caused them so much worry during production was a sci-fi flight sim and not a first-person shooter.

 Terra Nova is an exceptional game.
 All of the technical limitations put upon it on its release are no longer valid as it works flawlessly under DOSBox.
 Give it a go and have a look for yourself.

 As of 25th June, Terra Nova is now available to buy on Good Old Games.

 Buy from GOG